-Loss of fossil heritage will be a negative impact.
-Only the site will be affected by the proposed development.
 The expected duration of the impact is assessed as potentially permanent to long term.
-In the absence of mitigation procedures, the damage or destruction of any palaeontological materials will be permanent.
-Impacts on palaeontological heritage during the construction phase could potentially occur and are regarded as having a high probability.
-The magnitude of the impact on fossil heritage will be low.
-The significance of the impact occurring will be low.
+In the absence of mitigation procedures (should fossil material be present within the affected area) the damage or destruction of any palaeontological materials will be permanent.
+Impacts on palaeontological heritage during the construction phase could potentially occur but are regarded as having a low probability.
+The significance of the impact will be low.

-" FINDINGS AND RECOMMENDATIONS
+10 FINDINGS AND RECOMMENDATIONS